smaht-dac/smaht-portal/docs/source/getting_started.rst

 * **accession** - Objects of some types (eg. Files, Analytes, Samples etc) are *accessioned*\ , e.g. SMAFI4723419.
 * **uuid** - Every item in our database is assigned a “uuid” upon its creation, e.g. “44d3cdd1-a842-408e-9a60-7afadca11575”.
-* **type/id** in a few cases object specific identifying terms are also available, eg. name of submission center or consortia
+* **type/id** in a few cases object specific identifying terms are also available, e.g. name of submission center or consortia

 .. list-table::
    :header-rows: 1